Cinematograph: Technical details of the Cinématographe Lumière

+The Lumières and film historians often emphasised the relevance of the triangular cam that enabled the intermittent transport of film.
+This mechanism was already considered 'very widespread' in Franz Reuleaux's kinematics textbook Cinématique (1877), which prominently featured an illustration of it on the frontispiece, similar to a figure in Charles Laboulaye’s earlier Traité de cinématique (1854).
+Other intermittent mechanisms had been applied in Wordsworth Donisthorpe's 1889 patented kinesigraph, Marey's chronophotographic camera, and Edison's kinetographic camera.
+The kinetoscope had continuous transport and used a shutter to keep the illumination very brief, which diminished the brightness of the image considerably.
+As Marey had pointed out when discussing reversible chronophotographic systems in an 1894 book, exposures need to be minimised while recording motion, but maximised for projection to let a sufficient amount of light pass through each transparent image during the brief moment it is held still.
+The Cinématographe Lumière therefore initially featured a shutter that could be adjusted for the different operations.
+By February 1896, Louis Lumière had noticed that sequences with perfectly sharp pictures produced an undesirable jerky effect when representing sudden movement, and therefore decided on a fixed shutter and the addition of a lens diaphragm to regulate the amount of light (as in still photography).
+Although (chrono)photographers typically detested motion blur, it turned out to make very fast movements look more natural in motion pictures.

 In 1897, the Lumières further added to their invention by using a glass flask of water as the condenser to concentrate the light onto the film frame and to absorb heat.
 The flask also acted as a safety feature, as the light would no longer focus on the flammable film if the glass were to break due to overheating or accident.

 Popularity

 After the success of the Lumières's initial public screening in 1895, the Cinématographe became a popular attraction for people all over the world.
 The Lumière brothers took their machine to China and India and it was enjoyed by people of all classes and social standings.
 The Cinématographe was used to show films in nickelodeons, where even the poorest classes could pay the entry fee.
 It was exhibited at fairs and used as entertainment in vaudeville houses in both Europe and the United States.
 While vaudeville is typically associated with the working and middle classes, the machine also found its way into more sophisticated venues, where it appealed to the artistic tastes of high society.